simonsdave/yar/README.md

-This repo is the result of Dave being convinced that it wouldn't be that hard to write an API Management service.
+This repo is the result of Dave being convinced that it wouldn't be that hard to write an API Management solution.
+Why?
+Because it felt like so much of the required open source componentry already existed and all that was necessary was assembling this pre-existing componentry into an appropriate solution and, once assembly was complete, providing a suite of automated tests to validate the solution's correctness.

 See the [Wiki](https://github.com/simonsdave/yar/wiki) for a more complete description and discussion of yar.

 Prerequisites